-PROTECTION AND SAFETY OF PARTICIPANTS
+PROTECTION, HEALTH AND SAFETY OF PARTICIPANTS

-Protection and safety of participants involved in the activities supported by the European Solidarity Corps are key elements of the programme.
-All persons participating in the European Solidarity Corps should have the opportunity to take full advantage of the possibilities for personal and professional development and learning.
-This should be assured in a safe environment which respects and protects the rights of all persons, their physical and emotional integrity, their mental health and wellbeing.
+The protection, health and safety of participants involved in the activities supported by the European Solidarity Corps are key elements of the programme.
+All persons participating in the European Solidarity Corps should have the opportunity to take full advantage of the possibilities for personal and professional development and learning offered through the European Solidarity Corps.
+This should be assured in a safe environment which respects and protects the rights of all persons, their physical and emotional integrity, their mental health and their wellbeing.

-To this end, each organisation participating in the European Solidarity Corps must have in place effective procedures and arrangements, including repatriation in case of unexpected security crisis, to promote and guarantee the safety, protection and non-discrimination of the participants in their activity.
+To this end, each organisation participating in the European Solidarity Corps must have in place effective procedures and arrangements, including repatriation in case of unexpected security crisis, to promote and guarantee the safety, protection and non-discrimination of the participants in their activities.
 Such measures should be adapted based on the needs of the participants.
 With this regard, all volunteers must be insured against the risks linked to their participation.
 A specific insurance policy is foreseen for cross-border volunteers.
 For further information, see part D of this Guide.